edgeradio993fm/rivendell/README.md

 ### Installing Rivendell From Scratch

-Installing a fresh copy of Rivendell with a blank database on a Raspbian system without it isn't too hard.
+Installing a fresh copy of Rivendell with a blank database on a Raspbian system it isn't too hard.
 We have made an automated install script that will install Rivendell install on a Rasbian Raspberry Pi (armhf) and Debian (amd64) based systems.
 This will also install the required dependancies to build Rivendell from source.

 Run this command in a terminal to start the automated install process.
 ```bash